Dusty Hudock

-David "Dusty" Hudock (born September 4, 1972 in Cleveland, Ohio) is a retired American soccer goalkeeper.
+David "Dusty" Hudock (born September 4, 1972, in Cleveland, Ohio) is an American former professional soccer player who played as a goalkeeper.
 Hudock began his career in the APSL, playing primarily for the Seattle Sounders, before moving to the Charleston Battery of the A-League and USL First Division.

 Career

 Youth and college

 Hudock grew up in Phoenix, Arizona and played youth soccer for CISCO Arsenal.
 He played at the University of Washington from 1991 to 1993, where he was named to the All American Second Team in 1992 and 1993.
 He was also a member of the US soccer team at the 1991 World Student Games held in Sheffield.
 At some point during his collegiate career, Hudock also played for the Tucson Amigos of the USISL.